 HDFC Education loan: Interest rate and its Pros and Cons

 As the number of students pursuing education abroad is increasing, many banks have started lending educational loans with attractive schemes to these students for studying overseas.
 One such popular educational loan scheme was offered by Credila which was then taken over by HDFC to form HDFC Credila education loan.
-The HDFC education loan helps students achieve their dream of studying abroad in more than 35 countries.
+The HDFC education loan helps students achieve their dream of studying abroad.

 Eligibility criteria- HDFC education loan